-If you would like to access a publicly funded assessment, you should book an appointment with your GP, to request a referral.
+If you would like to access a publicly funded assessment (i.e. free to access), you should book an appointment with your GP to request a referral.
 If you are already seeing a specialist for other reasons, you may wish to raise the matter with them first.

-It would be helpful if the GP you see has an understanding of ASD.
-Consider taking along a copy of the “does this person has ASD” quick card, as it may be a helpful guide when discussing characteristics that you think apply to you.
-Alternatively, you may like to refer to the characteristics of autism mentioned on this website.
+It would be helpful if the GP you see has an understanding of autism.
+Consider taking along a copy of the online screening test result or the “does this person have autism” quick card, as it may be a helpful guide when discussing characteristics that you think apply to you.
+Alternatively, you may like to refer to the characteristics of autism page on the Autism New Zealand website.

-Your GP may be able to refer you to an ASD-experienced psychologist or psychiatrist.
-Otherwise they can send a referral to the appropriate local mental health service.
-Although autism is not a mental health condition, it can be diagnosed by psychologists or psychiatrists who work for the mental health service.
+Regardless, GPs can send a referral to the appropriate local Adult Mental Health Service.
+Although autism is not a mental health condition, it can be diagnosed by Psychologists or Psychiatrists who work for the Adult Mental Health Service.

-The above quick card “Does this person have ASD” is also available in the following languages: Maori, Cook Island Maori, Samoan and Tongan.
+The above quick card “Does this person have autism” is also available in the following languages: Maori, Cook Island Maori, Samoan and Tongan.